 - Simmer burners that are ideal for when you’re working with delicate ingredients, sauces, and smaller cooking requirements.

 Choosing the Right Features for your Gas Cook Top

 Once you’ve got the sizing ironed out, you can begin to look into the other features that you need too.
 For instance, while gas cooktops are excellent for heat control, some older models can fall short when it comes to safety.
 That’s why it’s so important to make sure that you’re choosing an option that comes with a flame failure device.
 This is a device that will automatically cut out the gas if a flame goes out, so you’re not exposing yourself to too many dangerous fumes.

 Other aspects to look at include:

 - Control buttons and knobs: How easy is it to manage and use your gas burners.
 Control knobs generally need to be a good size if you want to get the best possible results.

-- Labels: How well-labelled are your burners, so you can make sure that you’re using the right temperature every time?
+- Labels: How well-labeled are your burners, so you can make sure that you’re using the right temperature every time?

 Check out the wide range of impressive Gas Cooktops available from Goldline today and discover how you can start cooking with gas!